Read about the Spooks Temple

 Do-It-Yourself Interlibrary Loan Requests

-If you have searched the new TRIO catalog and haven't been able to find just what you need, please consider searching WISCAT, the Wisconsin State Resource Sharing database.
+If you have searched the Cafe Catalog and haven't been able to find just what you need, please consider searching WISCAT, the Wisconsin State Resource Sharing database.
 You can start by clicking here and beginning your search.
 If you need some help figuring out how to use it, read our instructional brochure.
-Remember, you should only use WISCAT if you can't find what you want in TRIO.
-TRIO has literally millions of items and they always come faster than WISCAT.
+Remember, you should only use WISCAT if you can't find what you want in the Cafe Catalog.
 You are also limited to five WISCAT requests at one time.

 Maker Space @ the Library!

 The space includes a Digital Media Lab to help you convert your cherished memories into digital media and a Create It Lab to help you with your business, school, and relaxation projects.
-The Maker Space is open Monday through Thursday from 2:30-7:30 p.m.
+The Maker Space is open Monday through Thursday from 9:00 a.m-8:00 p.m., Friday 9:00 a.m.-5:00 p.m., and Saturday 9:00 a.m.-2:00 p.m.
+You will initially need to schedule time with a staff member to learn a specific piece of equipment.
+Once you have completed the training you are free to work in the Maker Space on your own whenever the space is available.

 Come see what equipment is currently provided, let staff know what other tools you would like to have included in the Maker Space, and book yourself some time to create.